 Different Types of IP Addresses

+There are two main types of IP addresses: IPv4 and IPv6.
+IPv4 is the original Internet Protocol introduced in the 1980s.
+An IPv4 address typically appears as follows: 192.158.1.38.
 It uses a 32-bit address scheme, which allows for a total of around 4.3 billion unique addresses.
 But who knew the internet would take over the world?
+So, due to the expansion of the internet, this range of IP addresses proved insufficient.

+To address this limitation, developers created IPv6, which uses a 128-bit address scheme that expands the range of addresses.
 This newer version can support a virtually limitless number of devices.
 An example of an IPv6 address is 2001:0db8:85a3:0000:0000:8a2e:0370:7334.

-Here are five ways to block unwanted or malicious IP addresses and carry out your online activities without any hassle:
+Now that you understand the basics, it’s time to learn how to block IP addresses.
+Here are five ways to block unwanted or malicious IP addresses and carry out your online activities without any hassle.

 How To Block IP Address On Router

 The best way to prevent IPs from entering your network is to block an IP address from the router level.
+Here’s how you can do it:

 1. Access the Admin Control Panel of Your Router